patters-match/microprof/README.md

 Unfortunately optimised Sinclair BASIC listings tend to use techniques which improve performance at the significant expense of comprehension: single letter variable names, huge long lines, a confusing structure to keep critical loops at the top, no comments, etc.

-However it is possible to write the code in modern editor and use [zmakebas](https://github.com/ohnosec/zmakebas) to build it.
-This permits teasing the listing apart,indenting and line-wrapping for clarity, commenting it in a way that won't slow down execution, and using more intuitive labels rather than line numbers.
+However it is possible to put the code into modern editor and use [zmakebas](https://github.com/ohnosec/zmakebas) to build it into a ```.tap``` file.
+This permits teasing the listing apart, indenting and line-wrapping for clarity, commenting it in a way that won't slow down execution, and using more intuitive labels rather than line numbers.
+That is what I have done here.

 Furthermore I have updated my own [Sublime syntax highlighter for ZX BASIC](https://github.com/patters-syno/zx-basic-syntax) to highlight zmakebas listings, as seen in the image above.